OpenINF/.github/doc/collections/_pages/content/setup--windows/chapter-0/Readme.md

 ## Access to WiFi

-By default, access to WiFi is disabled in Windows Server 2022.
-This is because Airplane mode is enabled.
+As a safe default, on fresh installations of Windows Server, WiFi connectivity is inaccessible because Airplane mode is enabled.

-It is also in an unconfigurable state (this preference cannot be changed by default).
-To be able to modify this preference, the following command must be run in an elevated Command Line Shell prompt.
+Airplane mode is also unconfigurable (the default preference of "enabled" cannot be changed).
+The following command must be run in an elevated Command Line Shell prompt to modify this preference.

 ```cmd
 SC CONFIG RmSvc START= AUTO